 Now in her current role as their Human Resource Generalist, Sevostyanova says she incorporates more than just the tools she learned in her HR classes.

 “HR is a combination of a lot of other functions.
 For example, on the recruiting side I incorporate a lot of marketing.
 I market ‘us’ to the prospective employees out there.
 When I go to career fairs, I need to think about what [the attendees] will think about when they see our booths.
 Do our booths translate the fun atmosphere we have at the Boys and Girls club?
 When they pick up flyers, will they keep them and think about us in the future when they are applying for jobs?”

 Sevostyanova also incorporates her data analysis classes into her job, particularly the elective course she took in her second year, Management Analytics, with Henry Bi.

 “These days you can’t make a decision that’s not based on the data.
 From my classes, I learned how to ask the right questions.
 If you want to make the right decisions, you need to know how to ask the right questions.”
 Sevostyanova analyzes staff surveys to see what trends are occurring at the Boys and Girls Club to quantify the initially seemingly unquantifiable.
 Through analyzing the data, Sevostyanova is able to see if the initiatives she and the Boys and Girls Club are promoting are having the intended effect on employees.

-Working at a local not-for-profit that employs an “all-hands-on-deck” mentality, Sevostyanova can use the vast array of skills she learned at Atkinson directly in her current role.
+Working at a local not-for-profit that employs an “all-hands-on-deck” mentality, Sevostyanova can use the vast array of skills she learned at Willamette MBA directly in her current role.

-“I wouldn’t be at the Boys and Girls Club if it wasn’t for Atkinson.
+“I wouldn’t be at the Boys and Girls Club if it weren’t for Willamette MBA.
 They give you a lot of preparation to help you succeed.”